 The University of South Carolina College of Nursing is fully approved by the South Carolina Board of Nursing.

-The baccalaureate degree in nursing, master's degree in nursing and Doctor of Nursing
+The baccalaureate degree in nursing, Master of Science in Nursing degrees and Doctor

-Practice at the University of South Carolina College of Nursing are accredited by the:
+of Nursing Practice degree at the University of South Carolina College of Nursing

 655 K Street NW, Suite 750